falchion10/macOS-Jailbreak/README.md

 Add macosx to the CydiaSubstrate, otherwise it wont link

 Reboot once more and you should now have a jailbroken Mac machine.
 Double click any ipa and it will successfully install.
 Installed apps will need to be resigned before they are able to run.
 You can use the .sh script provided to resign apps

+# 5. Optional Tweaks

+These tweaks are optional, but can be useful.

+## Mounting root as read/write on boot
+By default the root filesystem is not mounted as r/w when starting macOS.
+This can be an issue if you frequently work within protected folders.
+Add the plist file `com.nathan.mount.plist` to `/Library/LaunchDaemons` to automatically mount the root filesystem as read/write on boot.